-Thuja heartwood is generally a pinkish salmon to red colour but can also be chocolate brown.
+Thuja plicata heartwood is generally a pinkish salmon to red colour but can also be chocolate brown.
 The sapwood is narrow and almost white.
-WRCedar is dimentionally very stable in service.
-Texture is fine but uneven due to the prominent growth rings.
-Grain is straight.
+WR Cedar is dimensionally very stable.
+Texture is fine but uneven due to the prominent growth rings and the grain is straight.

 Uses and applications: WR Cedar, with its attractive appearance, is suitable for panelling and joinery.
 However, because the timber is soft it is subject to indentation and therefore should not be put in applications requiring a hard-wearing timber.
 WR Cedar is ideal for exterior cladding, provided only heartwood is used.

-Physical and Mechanical Properties: WR Cedar is low density softwood.
+Physical and Mechanical Properties: WR Cedar is a low density softwood.
 It is not a structural timber, being considerably weaker than pine.
-Take nails and screws well.

 Galvanised fixings are recommended for exterior uses because unprotected iron nails stain the timber.
 Alternatives include stainless steel, silicon bronze or copper.
 Nail holding is poor to medium and annular grooved nails or special fasteners may be required to ensure a strong assembly.